 Problem: Rural families lack booking platform access and digital marketing skills.

-Solution: Platform development specifically for Nepal homestays, digital literacy programs.
+Solution: Platform development specifically for Nepal homestays combined with digital literacy programs can bridge this gap.

-What you can do: Book directly when possible, share homestay contacts to increase visibility.
+What you can do: Book directly when possible and share homestay contacts to increase visibility.

 4. Startup Capital Needs

-Problem: Some homes need modest improvements to host guests safely (bathroom facilities, clean water, bedding).
+Problem: Some homes need modest improvements to host guests safely, including bathroom facilities, clean water systems, and quality bedding.

-Solution: Microfinance programs and community lending cooperatives targeted at homestay development.
+Solution: Microfinance programs and community lending cooperatives targeted at homestay development can provide the necessary capital.

 5. Marketing Coordination

-Problem: Individual homestays cannot effectively reach international tourists.
+Problem: Individual homestays cannot effectively reach international tourists on their own.

-Solution: Regional homestay associations and coordinated marketing networks.
+Solution: Regional homestay associations and coordinated marketing networks can amplify reach and visibility.

 What you can do: Use and promote platforms that aggregate homestays (like Nepal Homestays).